 The next thing is the description.
 The description basically should be your script.
 If you’re scripting your information out for your YouTube videos, you can just paste it into the description box, and that’s also going to help as well.

 Number three is the tags.
 Tags are what you use to tell YouTube what people are searching for related to your video.
 There is a very useful tool that you can use, a Chrome extension you can get for free.
-There’s a premium version too, but you can use it for free.
+There’s a premium version, too, but you can use it for free.
 It’s called vidIQ.
-We recommend you to download vidIQ free Chrome extension and use it every single time when you are uploading a video.
+We recommend you download the vidIQ free Chrome extension and use it every single time when you upload a video.
 It gives you an SEO checklist of all the different things that you should be using.
 VidIQ also shows you how well you are ranking for each one of those tags.

-For example, if you’re making a video and the video is called “Top 5 fashion trends for 2020,” you can type in “top 5 fashion trends” as one of your tags, and vidIQ will show you how well you’re going to rank against your rivals.
+For example, if you’re making a video and the video is called “Top 5 fashion trends for 2020,” you can type in “Top 5 fashion trends” as one of your tags, and the Google video search will show you how well you’re going to rank against your rivals.
 It can also give you some additional insights.

 What Is Keyword Frequency?

-Another great thing you can do to build your video is using vidIQ to validate how much keyword frequency you have while you’re uploading it.
+Another great thing you can do to build your video is to use vidIQ to validate how much keyword frequency you have while you’re uploading it.
 You can also add an end card, which provides additional engaging elements that help you as well.

 What Is Watch Time?

 Watch time is a critical metric of the YouTube algorithm.
 The algorithm is constantly taking information engagement signals to determine how valuable content is.
-For example, think that somebody searches for a video, and clicks on it, but don’t watch it at all.
-Then it is not going to help that video’s rankings.
-On the contrary, think of somebody watches the video.
+For example, think that somebody searches for a video and clicks on it but doesn’t watch it at all.
+Then, it is not going to help that video’s rankings.
+On the contrary, think of somebody watching the video.
 He or she doesn’t like it, doesn’t comment on it, but still watches it until the end.
 That actually sends a positive signal because the whole point is that they’re consuming the content.
 So unlike other social media platforms where comments and likes are so big, they are still necessary on YouTube, but not as much as watch time.

 Why?
 Because if someone searches for something, your content should be solving the needs of the search.
 If they are watching for 10 seconds or 10 percent of the video, it probably means there was a misalignment from what someone was looking for to what you gave them.
 That’s why watch time is something that YouTube has made an update on to prioritize this.
 It is actually trademarked within their algorithm.
 Google made so many changes to its algorithm, and probably the YouTube algorithm is going to continue to grow.

 The next thing is having a hero.
 Your videos should have a physical person that people can engage with and interact with.
 There is a ton of content out there that doesn’t have a hero.
-There is a ton of videos in the marketing space that it’s just screen plus somebody talking over them.
+There are a ton of videos in the marketing space that are just screens plus somebody talking over them.
 So it doesn’t mean you need to, but it does help.

 What Is Content Strategy?